PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 order without rescanning the graph.
 Reverse-order-chain and unsafe-boundary fixtures bring the focused suite to 77 passing tests.

+`_apply_feature_last_sequence_layouts()` itself is now owned by the Torch-free layout-validation module.
+Its established Transpose/Reshape layout decisions, raw ONNX Reshape contract restoration, and shape-constant update order are unchanged; only the fallback producer/consumer construction now comes from one `ModelIRGraphIndex`.
+After normalizing that intentional substitution, the moved function AST is identical to checkpoint `51b49a6`.
+Direct Reshape restoration and empty-preserve-set fast-path cases bring the focused suite to 79 passing tests.
+The exporter retains only the ordered calls.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC